 The cynosure of Tikka Hut, an Indian Fusion restaurant on First Street, is a colorful mural that pays tribute to the extraordinary and constantly evolving history of Mexican cuisine.
 The mural depicts the mesmerizing countenance of a beautiful indigenous maiden, maybe even the infamous Malinche herself.
-Immediately below the maiden is a Spanish caravel sailing the azure waters of the Yucatan Peninsula.
+Immediately below the maiden is a Muslim Dhow sailing the azure waters of the ancient world.
 The mural was commissioned when the name on the restaurant’s marquee read “Urban Taqueria.”
 It’s an evocative spray-painted masterpiece that should inspire contemplation and discussion.
 It certainly will if you ask owner Hanif Mohamed about it.

 Hanif is not only a restaurant impresario who’s owned an extraordinary portfolio of diverse restaurants, he’s quite a culinary historian.
 To him and other savvy cognoscenti of contemporary cuisine, the roots of Mexico’s food extend far beyond the influence of the Spanish conquistadores.
 Chat him up and he’ll explain how Spanish cuisine itself evolved significantly under the 800 years of Moorish rule of the Iberian Peninsula.
 He relishes discussing the trade routes that introduced exotic spices and seasonings which dramatically changed (and improved) the flavor profile of that region’s cuisine that (let’s face it) would otherwise be fairly bland.